-If you are one of those Microsoft Word users regularly performing a repeated set of activities, then Macros are for you.
-Creating Macros will not only make your work easier by just assigning a shortcut key but also helps you a lot of time.
-Follow this article, to learn how to create Macros and add a shortcut for Macros in a Word document.
+If you are one of those Microsoft Word users regularly performing repeated activities, then Macros are for you.
+Creating Macros will make your work easier by assigning a shortcut key, but it also helps you a lot of time.
+Follow this article to learn how to create Macros and add a shortcut for Macros in a Word document.

 What are Macros?

 Creating Macros in Word doesn't require you to be a technical geek.
-You can simply create Macros by using the Macros Recorder to record a sequence of actions.
-To create Macros, you are required to assign the specific key combination to perform repeated actions on any of your Word documents.
+You can create Macros by using the Macros Recorder to record a sequence of actions.
+To create Macros, you must assign the key combination to perform repeated actions on your Word documents.

 NOTE: Macros in Microsoft Word can also pose a threat to be used as a potential malware vehicle to corrupt the Word document.
-In order to avoid corruption of Word files, it is recommended to maintain a backup copy of word documents.
-If you are facing any issues with MS Word then read more to learn how to protect Word documents.
+To avoid corruption of Word files, it is recommended to maintain a backup copy of Word documents.
+If you face any issues with MS Word, read more to learn how to protect Word documents.

 How to Create Macros and Assign Shortcut Keys on Word?

-You can create and assign macros a shortcut key by following the steps given below
+You can create and assign macros a shortcut key by following the steps below.

 1: Click on the View tab > Macros > Record macros.

 2: Provide a name under Macros name.

-Note: In order to use Macros in any new documents, make sure you select the All Documents (Normal. dotm) option in the Store Macros.
+Note: To use Macros in any new documents, select the All Documents (Normal. dotm) option in the Store Macros.

 3: Now, to assign a shortcut for Macros, click on the Keyboard icon and click on the Assign button to add a shortcut key for Macros.
 An example of a shortcut key is (shift+ctrl+d).

-- Once, you complete the typing of your documents and have assigned a shortcut key for Macros then stop Macros recording by clicking on the Macros > Stop Recording.
+4: Once you complete typing your documents and have assigned a shortcut key for Macros, stop Macros recording by clicking on the Macros > Stop Recording.

-- Finally, to run your Macros click on the Button option.
+5: Finally, to run your Macros, click the Button option.

 How to Add a Shortcut Key for Existing Macros?